kriszyp/alkali/README.md

 ## Structured Variables

-A recommended pattern for defining structured data with variables is to generate `Variable` with a structure argument.
-This can be done by adding variables as properties to your variable, and then setting the `structured` property.
-Setting the `structured` property will tell your variable to define all the added properties as child property variables.
-Using newer class property syntax, this would look like:
+With variables we can define structured data that will be represented by a corresponding variable structure.
+We can create new extended `Variable`s with their own object structure.
+This can be done by provided a structure in a direct call to `Variable` (without `new`) which will return an subclassed `Variable` class/constructor.
+Once we have defined the structure, these property variables will be available as properties directly on the variable class and instances.
+For example:
 ```javascript
 let MyVariable = Variable({
 	name: Variable